 I honestly don’t what did it that suddenly changed my brain chemistry to feel so positive.
 But I keep coming back to that epiphany on that rock: I am here.
 My positivity seems to track right back to that meditative practice on that rock.
 I can’t remember the last time I felt so good about myself.
 In fact, I don’t know if I’ve ever felt this stable and optimistic.
 At times, I feel like a completely different person, which is almost scary because I’m afraid of going back to where I’ve been before, mentally speaking.

 I don’t feel like the same Nick that attempted suicide 8 months ago.
 Hell, I don’t feel like the same Nick I’ve been for the past 40 years.

 Heh, it reminds me of Alan Moore’s Swamp Thing run.
-In one of the best moments, Swamp Thing states, “You…have never…encountered…me before,” regarding his own recent epiphany about himself.
-That’s how I feel these days: I barely recognize myself these days.
-But I mean that in a positive way.
+In one of the best moments, Swamp Thing states, “You…have never…encountered…me before,” regarding his own personal epiphany.
+That’s how I feel these days: I barely recognize myself, but in a positive way.

 I like this new person I’ve become or becoming.
 I like New Nick.
 I don’t want Old Nick to return.
 He might.
 My depression has always been cyclical, but I intend on working damn hard to make sure Old Nick doesn’t return.

 You can stay away, Old Nick.
 You know why?

 Because I am here.